KubriksCodeTN/ToyLogLog/README.md

-Simple implementation of the HyperLogLog algorithm in C++
+Simple implementation of the HyperLogLog algorithm in C